 One way covered entities can restrict access to ePHI is by having strict access controls on their network.
 Network security solutions should help the security team manage exactly what resources users can access and what they can do with that data.
 Verifying user identities is critical for keeping ePHI secure.
 This kind of solution often includes multi-factor authentication (MFA).
 MFA blocks unauthorized access but lets the right users verify their identity quickly.

 Protecting sensitive medical information from a data breach is essential for any business that works with ePHI.
-By following the HIPAA rules, organizations are taking the right steps to reduce security risks.
+By implementing the HIPAA Security Rule’s administrative, physical, and technical safeguards, organizations take key steps toward fulfilling regulatory security requirements and preserving patient trust.

 Disclaimer: This article is for informational purposes only and not legal advice.
 Use it at your own risk and consider consulting a licensed professional for legal matters.
 Content may not be up-to-date or applicable to your jurisdiction and is subject to change without notice.